viastudio/sf-repl/README.md

 For example, `o all | jq '.sobjects | .[] | {label: .label}'` will display only the label of those sobject.

+You could also filter the `u` command to only display daily api request limits with a command like `u DailyApiRequests | jq '[{Max: .Max, Remaining: .Remaining}]'`

 ## Developer Notes